WB Guv Jagdeep Dhankhar shown black flags by Jadavpur University students

 Amid high security the protesters surrounded Dhankhar's car as he arrived to the campus over the university court meeting.

-The demonstraters also demanded withdrawal of the Citizenship Amendment Act and not to impleament exercise of National Register for Citizens (NRC) in the country.
+The demonstrators also demanded withdrawal of the Citizenship Amendment Act and not to implement the exercise of National Register for Citizens (NRC) in the country.

 The students and the Trinamool-affiliated staff association stopped Dhankhar to enter the campus.

-Earlie, the Governor said that the advertisement, in which Chief Minister Mamata Banerjee states that NRC and citizenship law will not be implemented in West Bengal, is unconstitutional and a head of government can't use public money for such campaigns.
+Earlier, the Governor said that the advertisement, in which Chief Minister Mamata Banerjee states that NRC and citizenship law will not be implemented in West Bengal, is unconstitutional and a head of government can't use public money for such campaigns.

 He also called on Mamata government to brief him about the protest violence that took place across Bengal over the anti-CAA protest.
 The Governor has been at loggerheads with the Mamata Banerjee government over several issues earlier.

-Mamata has said earlier that she won't allow NRC excercise in Bengal, opposing the citizenship law the TMC supremo has led several rallies in the state.
+Mamata has said earlier that she won't allow NRC exercise in Bengal, opposing the citizenship law the TMC supremo has led several rallies in the state.